 Today, Victoria’s Secret has fallen far from its heyday popularity.
 Its stock has plummeted considerably in the past few years.
 The current value of the company stands at $5 billion, down from its $29 billion valuation in 2015.
 Several VS stores also had to be shut down because of poor quarterly performance.

 In addition to economic woes, Victoria’s Secret has been under fire for its poor record of inclusivity.
 The company has always faced criticism for promoting limited beauty standards that catered to the male gaze.
 In addition, key members of VS and L Brands have faced scrutiny for creating a climate that encouraged sexism.
 Former chairman Leslie Wexner had to step down from his role due to his connection to child predator Jeffrey Epstein.
 Likewise, Ed Razek-Chief Marketing Officer of L Brands-had to apologize and step down for his negative comments about trans and plus size models.
-Lawsuits were filed to this end against VS because of its “entrenched culture of misogyny.”
+Lawsuits were filed to this end against VS because of its “entrenched culture of misogyny.”victoria secret models

 A company that sells clothing to women cannot be seen today as a non-inclusive brand.
 Keeping this in mind, Victoria’s Secret has attempted to revamp its image.
 The new Victoria’s Secret is being marketed as a company which is about “what women want.”
 A new board of directors has been created for VS which is mostly composed of women.
 This new board has implemented sweeping changes in an attempt to turn around the VS brand.

 In 2019, L Brands announced that it was cancelling the Victoria’s Secret Fashion Show.
 Victoria’s Secret announced this June that it was phasing out the Angels (i.e., models signed on by VS to wear their lingerie and clothing lines).
 In a statement to the New York Times, VS CEO Martin Waters acknowledged that the Angels were not “culturally relevant” anymore.